keelungchen/MBIO630_FinalProject/FinalProject_Yan.md

 Fringing reefs can be easily observed from the satellite images in Google Earth.
 The differences of fringing reefs can be observed along the latitude.
-The spurs and grooves are the most distinct features in the fringing reefs, which can be quatified morphologically.
-In this project, we would measure several morphological traits of fringing reefs and try to explore their connection with environmental factors and biology.
+The spurs and grooves structure is a distinct feature in the fringing reefs, which can be quatified morphologically.
+In this project, we would measure several morphological traits of fringing reefs and try to explore their connection with environmental factors and biological data.
 We are going to answer following questions:

 1. How is the **morphology of fringing reefs** distributed geographically?
 What are the differences along the latitude?